 Most people think of the electric grid as a pipeline: Electricity flows in from various sources and is removed by households and businesses at the other end.
 But electricity doesn't exactly flow anywhere, or even move for that matter.
 It's more or less electrons bumping into each other fast enough to create a charge that you can access by plugging in.

 So kilowatt-hours—a means by which we measure electricity generation—are indistinguishable from one another.
 No matter where the electricity comes from, once delivered to the grid it has the same result for the end user.
-This wasn't a problem before renewable energy because most electricity came from carbon-generating sources like coal or natural gas, which have no intangible, marketable by-product.
+This wasn't a problem before renewable energy because most electricity came from carbon-generating sources like coal, which have no intangible, marketable by-product.

 Renewable generation does have a marketable by-product that represents its non-power attributes.
 Because it doesn't produce additional carbon from its generation, sourcing renewable energy decreases the environmental impacts associated with your electricity usage.
 Companies and individuals who want to eliminate their environmental impacts desire that by-product—either because they have sustainability initiatives or because they don't want to feel guilty.